 In order to overcome the limitations of empirical methods, which require ground-level reference data for calibration, canopy resistance methods predict the resistance parameters in the Penman-Monteith equation (ra, rc in Equation ( 4 )) directly from satellite imagery.
 Several resistance methods, including MOD16, are based on the model of Cleugh et al. (2007).
-MOD16 is vegetation-based in that the primary inputs driving ET for a given amount of Rn are derived from vegetation-indices.
+MOD16 is vegetation-based in that the primary inputs driving ET for a given amount of Rn are derived from vegetation-indices (VI).
 The fraction of photosynthetically active radiation (FPAR) is used to determine the fraction of the surface covered by crop canopy (Fc) and soil (1-Fc).
 The leaf area index (LAI) is used to determine the dry canopy resistance to transpiration (rs_c), the aerodynamic resistance (ra) and wet canopy resistance (rs_wetC) to evaporation.

-Dry canopy resistance to transpiration (rs_c) is calculated using leaf area index (LAI), minimum air temperature and vapor pressure deficit:
+Dry canopy resistance to transpiration (rs_c) is calculated using LAI, minimum air temperature and vapor pressure deficit: